lfcipriani/real-time-comparison/README.md

 # Setup

-- Request an Collecta API key: <http://developer.collecta.com/KeyRequest/>
+- Request an Collecta API key: <http://developer.collecta.com/KeyRequest/>;
-- Copy config.js.sample to config.js and set your API key on the API_KEY field
+- Copy config.js.sample to config.js and set your API key on the API_KEY field;
-- Put all these files on any web server
+- Put all these files on any web server.

 # Use

-- Under construction
+- Just open the index.html on your web browser and type the 2 terms to be compared.

 # Links